+The contribution of this innovative research project has been recognised by the Queensland Planning Institute of Australia (PIA) in 2012, winning an Award for Excellence in the Cutting Edge Research and Teaching Category.
+In 2013, the research was recognised by the International Association of Public Participation (IAP2), winning the Australasian Research Award for participatory research at the IAP2 Core Values Award ceremony held in Adelaide in September 2013.
 The resulting principles and accommodation typologies not only confirm seniors’ innate understanding of some commonly accepted urban design principles, but they paint a vivid picture of what older people in a sub-tropical environment find appealing and supportive as they age.

 The research shares a new-found understanding of older people’s needs and preferences for shaping the built environment in the sub-tropics.